vippsas/vipps-partner-api/vipps-partner-api.md

   and Vipps handles all the details.
 * Depending on legal requirements we want to let the partner know as much as possible about "their" merchants and sale units.
-* We may allow the merchant to change some of the data prefilled by the partner, but this is not trivial.
+* We may allow the merchant to change some of the data pre-filled by the partner, but this is not trivial.
 If the merchant changes any data, the partner must be notified and also get the updated data - then merge and sync that with the "old" data that was sent in the first place.